hyperledger/indy-hipe/text/rich-schemas/README.md

 Converting data specified by a rich schema into a flat array of integers requires a mapping object.

-Mappings are specified in JSON-LD.
-They serve as a bridge between rich schemas and the flat array of signed integers.
+Mappings serve as a bridge between rich schemas and the flat array of signed integers.
 A mapping specifies the order in which attributes are transformed and signed.
 It consists of a set of graph paths and the encoding used for the attribute values specified by those graph paths.
 Each claim in a mapping has a reference to an encoding, and those encodings are defined in encoding objects.

 Mappings are written to the ledger so they can be shared by multiple credential definitions.
 They need to be discoverable.
 When a mapping has